eXotech-code/SnpEff/debug.md

 FATAL ERROR: Most Exons do not have sequences!
 ```

-Before this happens we get messagees saying that no exons have been created:
+Before this happens we get messages saying that no exons have been created:

 ```
 00:00:20 Chromosome: 'CM052494.1'       length: 25851948